 2. Chop all the nuts into nice small pieces.

-3. In a medium sized mixing bowl, combine buckwheat, chopped almonds, walnuts, Brazil nuts, sunflower seeds, pumpkin seeds, chia seeds, cinnamon, turmeric, ginger, pepper, sea salt, and vanilla.
+3. In a medium sized mixing bowl, combine buckwheat, chopped almonds, cashews, Brazil nuts, sunflower seeds, pumpkin seeds, chia seeds, cinnamon, turmeric, ginger, cardamom, sea salt, and vanilla.
 Mix well.
 Smell it and see if it needs more of any of the spices and add accordingly.

 4. Add in your coconut oil, ideally solidified, and mix to incorporate using the back of a spoon to press and mix the coconut oil with the rest of your ingredients.
 You will not be adding the coconut flakes right away, they will burn.